 Guests have enjoyed Lush Pastures with some returning as Andy and Cheryl continue on their exciting and so enjoyable journey.
 The visitor's book contains words that have blown Andy and Cheryl away by the superlatives and sometimes simple messages.

 Many nights of laughter, food and wine and diverse conversations with people from all over the world have confirmed to Andy and Cheryl that their decision was the best.
-Friends have been made, with many interstate and overseas guests facebook to keep in touch.
+Friends have been made, with many interstate and overseas guests using facebook to keep in touch.

 Improvements to the landscaping continue with the 'to do list' as long as ever.
 The next major addition will be an outside area under some trees to sit and contemplate the view and sunsets with a fireplace for colder nights.